-- 1. Nonradar procedures are used only within 22 miles of a VOR, VORTAC, or TACAN. - 2.
-Radar procedures are used only when an operational advantage is realized and the following actions are taken: - (a) Radar navigational guidance is provided until the aircraft is within 22 miles of the NAVAID, and - (b) Lost communications instructions are issued. - b.
+1. Nonradar procedures are used only within 22 miles of a VOR, VORTAC, or TACAN.

+2. Radar procedures are used only when an operational advantage is realized and the following actions are taken:

+(a) Radar navigational guidance is provided until the aircraft is within 22 miles of the NAVAID, and b.
 An aircraft may be cleared to operate on jet routes below the MEA (but not below the prescribed minimum altitude for IFR operations) or above the maximum authorized altitude if, in either case, radar service is provided.